WesWedding/workbox/README.md

 You should consider contributing directly to the Workbox project directly instead of this one!

+## Building Workbox

+See the [BUILD](./README.md) readme for some hints on how to even build this thing.

 ## License

 MIT, see [LICENSE](LICENSE) for details.